-This news release contains forward-looking statements within the meaning of applicable securities laws that relate to the future operations of the Company and other statements that are not historical facts including, but not limited to, statements related to various expected milestones and their timeline including data updates and the reporting of results, the clinical potential and development of MDNA11, MDNA109 and MDNA55, including the expansion of studies, regulatory submissions and costs and timeline, a strategic partnership for MDNA55 and its development and commercialization, the expect patent terms of the Company's patents, the growth of the Company's pipeline and cash runway.
+This news release contains forward-looking statements within the meaning of applicable securities laws that relate to the future operations of the Company and other statements that are not historical facts including, but not limited to, statements related to the potential and development of MDNA11 and the Superkine and BiSKITsTM platforms, including data updates and the reporting of results, the expansion of studies, regulatory submissions and costs and timeline, a strategic partnership for MDNA55 and its development and commercialization, the growth of the Company's pipeline, cash runway, and the unveiling of additional clinical candidates derived from the Company's platforms.
 Forward-looking statements are often identified by terms such as "will", "may", "should", "anticipate", "expect", "believe", "seek" and similar expressions.
 All statements other than statements of historical fact, included in this release, including statements on the future plans and objectives of the Company, are forward-looking statements that are subject to risks and uncertainties.
 There can be no assurance that such statements will prove to be accurate and actual results and future events could differ materially from those anticipated in such statements.
 Important factors that could cause actual results to differ materially from the Company's expectations include the risks detailed in the annual information form for the year ended March 31, 2021, which is available on SEDAR at www.sedar.com, and Form 40-F of the Company filed with the United States Securities and Exchange Commission and in other filings made by the Company with the applicable securities regulators from time to time in Canada and the United States.